 Importing into an application is an obvious logical step before we perform any sort of procedures on our data.
 However, ever wondered what or how would it be if such data is spread out amongst multiple files and needs to be present in one dataset as a pre-requisite?
 Ever wondered if such sort of imports can be done in a single go and avoid manual repetitions?

-One powerful Power BI feature is the ability to import data from multiple files located in a folder.
-To be able to do this, the files must have the same schema (same number of columns, same datatype, etc.).
-In this article, we will describe this in more detail.
+One powerful Power BI feature is it enables us to import data from multiple files located in a folder.
+To be able to do this, the files must have the same schema (same number of columns, same column names, same datatype per columns, etc.).

 Let’s see the structure of each of these files:

-This will open the Get Data dialog:
+This will open the Get Data dialog.

-After selecting the file path, we click OK:
+After selecting the file path, we click OK.

-Now, we can choose to Combine and directly load the files or to Combine and Edit, which takes us to the Power Query Editor:
+Now, we can choose to either Combine and directly load the files, or to Combine and Transform to go to the Power Query Editor.